Skip to Content

 Doesn’t visiting Laughing Falls sound like a blast?
 I mean, the good vibes are baked right into the name!
 Laughing Falls are 30 meters (98 feet) high, and the cheerful name comes from the sound the water makes as it flows over the rocks.
 You can basically feel it vibrating through your entire body!

 The best way to access these falls is to hike from Takakkaw Falls to Laughing Falls, which is 4.2 km (2.6 miles) each way.
-It’s an intermediate trail and it’s pretty easy to follow, so most visitors shouldn’t have too much of a problem with this one.
-Plus, there are some cool natural attractions to marvel at along the way, including a quick detour to see Point Lace Falls and the Yoho Gorge!
+It’s an intermediate trail, and it’s pretty easy to follow, so most visitors shouldn’t have too much of a problem with this one.
+Plus, there are some cool natural attractions to enjoy along the way, including a quick detour to see Point Lace Falls and the Yoho Gorge!

 Takakkaw Falls